english-ra/english-ra/README.md

 - 🎓 Graduated from the University of Westminster, with a First Class Honours degree in BSc Computer Science.

-### 🌱 Currently Learning
+### 🌱 I'm currently learning...

-- I'm currently learning Next.js, as I plan to use this framework for my next project...
+- Next.js, as I plan to use this framework for my next project...
+- how to use .Net, with C# and React ([ReStore](https://github.com/english-ra/ReStore))

 ### 👨🏼‍💻 My Projects

 - Personal Profile - Currently in the process of developing my personal portfolio using the Astro Framework.
 - iDSimplify ([Frontend](https://github.com/english-ra/idsimplify-frontend), [Backend](https://github.com/english-ra/idsimplify-backend)) - A centralised portal for managing multiple industry identity management systems (IDMS).

-*Last updated: 22.10.2023*
+*Last updated: 05.11.2023*

 <!--
 **english-ra/english-ra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.